moq-wg/moq-transport/draft-ietf-moq-transport.md

 {{version-specific-params}}

-On successful subscription, the publisher SHOULD start delivering objects from the group sequence and object sequence described above.
+On successful subscription, the publisher SHOULD start delivering objects from the group ID and object ID described above.

 If a publisher cannot satisfy the requested start or end for the subscription it MAY send a SUBSCRIBE_ERROR with code TBD.
 A publisher MUST NOT send objects